timyers/r-learning-resources-for-genomics/README.md

 - [How to create your personal CRAN-like repository](https://ropensci.org/blog/2021/06/22/setup-runiverse/) - The [r-universe](https://r-universe.dev/) platform provides users and organizations with a personal CRAN-like repository for publishing software, rmarkdown articles, and other content that fits in an `R` package.
 - [How to name files](https://speakerdeck.com/jennybc/how-to-name-files) - Slide deck from Jenny Bryan about the why's and how's of naming files.
 - [carbon](https://carbon.now.sh/) - Create and share beautiful images of your source code.
+- [Well Well Well my Excel](https://johnmackintosh.net/blog/2021-08-12-well-well-well-my-excel/) - How to import multiple excel files (not sheets, but files) into `R`, by *Data by John*.

 ### Contributing